Skip to content

 Surprise them with something pleasant for no reason other than you value them.

-This is not to be a reward for an achievement, but rather purely spontaneous expression of love for your teen.
+This is not to be a reward for an achievement, but rather a purely spontaneous expression of love for your teen.

 It doesn’t have to be expensive, cook their favourite dinner, leave a favourite chocolate bar on their pillow, take them to their favourite cafe after school, relax their curfew for one night, or let them have a movie marathon of their choosing.

-Who doesn’t like a nice surprise!
+Who doesn’t like a nice surprise?

 #11 Review Boundaries & Give More Freedom

-If your teen has been responsible and demonstrated trustworthiness initiate a change in a boundary that allows more freedom; like later lights out on school night, later curfew, more time with technology, greater access to the car.
+If your teen has been responsible and demonstrated trustworthiness initiate a change in a boundary that allows more freedom; like later lights out on school night, later curfew, more time with technology, and greater access to the car.

 When a parent initiates a boundary extension it sends a great big message of respect, validation, and trust to your teenager.
 Not only does this improve your relationship, it increases the likelihood of your teenager honouring the new arrangements because they won’t want to disappoint you.